xuankimtran/docs-1/pages/katalon-studio/docs/ks-install-macOS-windows.md

 > * A valid email to register a Katalon Account
 > * An active Internet connection to download Katalon Studio

+## Supported Environment

+> From Katalon Studio version 7.9.1 onwards, we only support 64-bit Windows, macOS, and Linux.

 Do a quick check on System Requirements before using Katalon Studio.
 You can refer to this document here: [Supported Environment](https://docs.katalon.com/katalon-studio/docs/supported-environments.html).

-> From Katalon Studio version 7.9.1 onwards, we only support 64-bit Windows, macOS, and Linux.
 ## Download Katalon Studio

 1. Go to the Katalon website: [Katalon products](https://www.katalon.com/download/).